Not-For-Profit Financial Reporting FAQs

 Byproducts of an audit may include some or all of the following:

 Training and assistance: Some entities, particularly smaller ones, may benefit from periodic assistance with their accounting processes and the drafting of financial statements.
-The auditor may provide these services while maintaining their independence, as long as they don’t make management decisions.
+Auditors may provide these services while maintaining their independence, as long as they don’t make management decisions.
 In many cases, an audit is a time when the entity’s financial staff receives a great deal of training and assistance.

 Identification of control weaknesses and recommendations for improvements in control and operations: The auditor may become aware of weaknesses in an entity’s internal control over financial reporting as a result of the procedures performed during the audit and is required to communicate these weaknesses.
 Also, though not required, an audit may bring an evaluation of operations and controls that enables the auditor to provide input to the board and management.
-This helps the board and management understand risks, evaluate their internal control, and establish procedures to safeguard assets and to improve financial reporting in the future.
+This helps the board and management understand risks, evaluate their internal control and establish procedures to safeguard assets and to improve financial reporting in the future.
 All of these ultimately help the entity govern and operate more effectively and efficiently.